-Generally, in determining whether to sell a security, WRIMCO uses the same type of analysis that it uses in buying securities, including review of the security's valuation and the issuer's creditworthiness.
-WRIMCO may also sell a security to take advantage of what it believes are more attractive investment opportunities, to reduce the Portfolio's holding in that security or to raise cash.
+Generally, in determining whether to sell a security, WRIMCO uses the same type of analysis that it uses in buying securities.
+For example, WRIMCO may sell a holding if, in WRIMCO's opinion, the issuer's financial strength weakens and/or the yield and relative safety of the security decline.
+WRIMCO also may sell a security to reduce the Portfolio's holding in that security, to take advantage of what it believes are more attractive investment opportunities or to raise cash.